-The Applied Behavior Analysis Graduate Certificate program in Temple’s College of Education trains students to apply the principles of learning and behavior to influence behavior change that is significant to society.
+The Applied Behavior Analysis Certificate (Graduate) program in Temple’s College of Education and Human Development trains students to apply the principles of learning and behavior to influence behavior change that is significant to society.
 Learn to systematically change behavior by analyzing related environmental variables and applying interventions based on the principles of behavior analysis.
 Behavior analysts have improved a wide range of everyday issues, including enhancing staff performance, promoting industrial and public safety initiatives, teaching effective parenting skills, treating problem behavior in children, improving general and special education teaching strategies, rehabilitating individuals who abuse substances, and more.

 This graduate-level certificate program teaches you